zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Entry into force

-These TOS shall enter into force as of 16.06.2021
+These TOS shall enter into force as of 16.06.2021.

+Last revised: July 20, 2021

 ### Amendments